Preview of the Independence Day Statue Liberty Fireworks coloring page.

 Is this Independence Day Statue of Liberty and Fireworks coloring page free to print?

 Yes, completely free.
 Download or print this Independence Day Statue of Liberty and Fireworks coloring sheet instantly - no sign-in or subscription required.
-Use the Print A4 or Print Letter buttons for a perfectly sized PDF.
+Use the Print button for a correctly sized US Letter page.

 What age is this holiday coloring page good for?